Apply to our online undergrad and grad certificates.

 If a student has a balance due on the student account, a financial hold (block) will be placed until the financial obligation is met.
 The hold prohibits the student from registering and receiving a transcript.
 When the balance due is paid, the hold is released the following business day.
 If the hold remains after payment has been paid, please contact [email protected]

-Payment: It is the policy of SCPS that payment in full is due at the time of registration, and no later than seven calendar days before the published first day of class.
+Payment: It is the policy of SCPS that payment in full is due at the time of registration, and no later than seven calendar days before the published first day of class (note: this policy has been updated for the Summer 2020 term; please see the update below this paragraph).
 It is the responsibility of the student to pay all charges in full unless arrangements have been made with SCPS for an employer/sponsor to pay.
 Failure to attend class or properly drop the class, including the submission of the SCPS Drop/Refund Request Form, do not eliminate a student’s responsibility for payment.

 Registration: the action or decision taken by a student which results in his/her membership on an SCPS class roster; payment must accompany registration.
 In order to access class materials, registration is expected seven calendar days before the published first day of class.
 Late registrations will not be accepted after the first day of class.